shenweihai1/algorithms/README.md

 # imageUrlService
-the usage of the public image url
+used for the public image url